artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

 }
 ```

 Configure the data cache with a total size of 128B, with 16B blocks.
+Simulate the program with a direct-mapped data cache and No-Write-Allocate.
 You should analyze and explain the cache's behavior in detail, adding screenshots from the simulator.

 a.
 Locate the loop to be analyzed in the disassembled code in Ripes.
 The loop is programmed in a somewhat original way.
 Explain it in detail.
 You can use a step-by-step simulation and screenshots to assist in your explanation.